 Permitted disclosures under the new law

-• Police or enforcement authorities to report the crime or assist in an investigation/prosecution.
-This covers not only the police, but also bodies like the Health and Safety Executive, Serious Fraud Office or other regulators that investigate crime.
+- Police or enforcement authorities, to report the crime or assist with an investigation or prosecution.
+This includes not only the police, but also regulators and enforcement bodies such as the Health and Safety Executive or the Serious Fraud Office.

 What disclosures are not protected?